 Tomorrow World, Yesterday’s Fever (Mental Guests Incorporated)

-Tomorrow’s World, Yesterday’s Fever (Mental Guests Incorporated) was a Milton Keynes Gallery / Film and Video Umbrella collaboration.
+Tomorrow’s World, Yesterday’s Fever (Mental Guests Incorporated) is a Milton Keynes Gallery / Film and Video Umbrella collaboration.
 It was subsequently shown at the Victoria Miro Gallery, London, from October – November 2001.